 There's no standardized data binding system

 A frustration cited in the blog post is that there's no standardized data binding system and that Polymer had to invent their own.
 Originally there was a proposed standard, called Model Driven Views, and (if I understand my history correctly) this is what Polymer's binding system was originally based on.
-You can read more about it here: https://github.com/toolkitchen/mdv (fun trivia: before the project was called Polymer it was code named "toolkitchen").
+But this proposal never caught on.
+I've heard anecdotally that it was too difficult to get the various stakeholders (including framework authors) to agree on exactly how data binding should work in the platform.

 Today many developers prefer the look of JSX to template bindings (MDV style) and with things like Observables and ES6 Proxies on the horizon, I'm not sure what this space will look like in a few years.
-It may just be too volatile to standardize at this time.
+It may just be too volatile to standardize right now.
 Competition in this space is a good thing though.
 Over time it helps us zero in on a solution that makes everyone happy.

 Working with string attributes is annoying